Minding the injury

 So how do you go about this important task?

 Here are a few suggestions to follow.
 Bear in mind this is NOT about counselling, these are simply suggestions that may provide you with a little extra information to help get over the rough spots.
-In most cases, we are not trained mental health counsellors or athletic trainers so act with common sense and do not go beyond your educational training specialty.
+In most cases, we are not trained mental health counsellors or athletic trainers so act with common sense and do not go beyond your educational training speciality.
 Remember the axiom of 'Do no harm'.

 Communication skills are vital throughout the rehabilitation process and being a good and active listener will aid you and your athlete tremendously.
 Actively engaging in the conversation by rephrasing their uncertainties about the future, their worries, and goals into your own words demonstrates you are interested in their concerns and more importantly have heard what the athlete is saying to you.